AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Conclusion and Future Work

 From an expert-systems and decision-support perspective, the practical implication is that quantitative evidence in 24/7 derivatives markets should be delivered as an \emph{auditable artifact}: a complete specification of timestamp conventions, execution semantics, cost and funding alignment, and window-reuse rules, together with deterministic scripts that regenerate the reported tables and figures.
-To support this auditability goal, our Appendix~\ref{app:repro} includes both internal full-chain consistency checks and minimal external semantics replays.
+Appendix~A therefore includes both full-chain consistency checks and minimal external semantics replays.

-\textbf{Managerial implications.} For practitioners building algorithmic trading or risk-control pipelines in 24/7 derivatives markets, our evidence supports a set of concrete governance practices: (i) treat execution semantics and funding alignment as non-negotiable policies rather than as optional backtest settings; (ii) pre-register window semantics and selection rules to avoid hidden reuse of validation segments; (iii) maintain deterministic, per-run artifacts (signals, exposures, and cost decompositions) to enable independent audits; and (iv) deploy lightweight guard overlays that monitor invariant violations and reconcile offline and live-style replays.
+\textbf{Managerial implications.} For practitioners building algorithmic trading or risk-control pipelines in 24/7 derivatives markets, the evidence supports four governance practices: treat execution semantics and funding alignment as non-negotiable policies rather than optional backtest settings; pre-register window semantics and selection rules to avoid hidden reuse of validation segments; maintain deterministic per-run artifacts for independent inspection; and deploy lightweight guard overlays that monitor invariant violations and reconcile offline and live-style replays.

-Finally, we stress that all numeric results reported in the tables and figures can be exactly reproduced from the unified codebase and the anonymized replication materials described in Appendix~\ref{app:repro}.
-These materials bundle cleaned 4-hour OHLCV and funding-rate series where redistribution is permitted, together with scripts that re-download and rebuild the cleaned series when redistribution is restricted; they also include walk-forward result tables, configuration files, and execution scripts with step-by-step instructions, allowing qualified researchers to reproduce the backtests and validation procedures reported here, subject to the data-access constraints discussed above.